 Easement by Condemnation

-An easement obtained through the right of eminent domain for public purpose involves compensation to the property owner, if there is a loss of property value.
+An easement obtained through the right of eminent domain for the public purpose involves compensation to the property owner if there is a loss of property value.
 This type of easement is called an easement by condemnation.

 Easement by Necessity

 If a property owner sells part of his land, yet the portion of land he sells is landlocked by his remaining portion, an easement by necessity gives the new owner access to the land he is purchasing.
-Court order creates an easement by necessity.
+Under common law, the new owner is presumed to have been granted an easement from the previous owner to pass over their property.
+The easement by necessity may lie dormant through several transfers of the land through various buyers and sellers.

 Ann Johnson has been a freelance writer since 1995.
 She previously served as the editor of a community magazine in Southern California and was also an active real-estate agent, specializing in commercial and residential properties.
 She has a Bachelor of Arts in communications from California State University, Fullerton.